Joaodevgit/Reccomender-System/README.md

 - **IDE** (Pycharm, Eclipse ...) installed
 - **Neo4j Browser** installed
 - **Angular CLI** and **NodeJs** installed
+- Have the datasets files (Please download the zip with datasets from this link: https://we.tl/t-V02Vhr02Dr)

 ### 1st Step - Creation of graph database: